Pilon2020/HeatCoach/README.md

 The application is ready for deployment on platforms like:
 - **Heroku**: Set environment variables in the dashboard
 - **Vercel**: Add environment variables in project settings.
-The `api/server.js` shim exposes the Express app as a Serverless Function and `vercel.json` rewrites `/api/*` requests to it, so make sure both files are deployed.
+The `api/server.js` shim exposes the Express app as a Serverless Function and `vercel.json` rewrites all requests to it.
+Static assets now live under `public/`, which the Express server serves directly (and Vercel bundles via `includeFiles`), so deploy the `public` directory along with the API files.
 - **Railway**: Configure environment variables in the dashboard
 - **Render**: Set environment variables in the service settings
 - **AWS/Google Cloud/Azure**: Configure via your platform's environment variable system